 Directions:

-- Return the sausage to the pot and add the lentils, broth, thyme, salt, and pepper.
+- Add sausage back, plus lentils, broth, thyme, salt and pepper.

-- Bring to a boil, then reduce heat and simmer for about 30-40 minutes, or until lentils are tender.
+- Bring to a boil, reduce heat and simmer 30–40 minutes until lentils are tender.

 Nutritional Considerations